 The Executive Committee also reviews Serious Adverse Event Reports (Local and Non-Local); Amendments; Protocol Deviations, Violations, Waivers; and Annual Progress Reports of approved projects; as well as Study Completion Reports.
 A report of these activities is provided to the full HiREB at a subsequent meeting for information purposes.

 The Human Tissue Committee (HTC) is a subcommittee of the Hamilton Integrated Research Ethics Board.
 Our mandate is to review studies that are restricted to the collection and analysis of human tissue.

 The Student Research Committee (SRC) is a subcommittee of the HiREB.
 Our mandate is to review minimal risk research conducted by Faculty of Health Science students at the undergraduate and master’s levels.
-Please see the Students section for more information about the SRC.
+Please look under ‘Students’ in the ‘Guidelines’ section for more information about student applications.

 HiREB Terms of Reference

 A Collaboration of